Chesterton family opens Moth Wing Studio

 "This is really fun," Michele said. "... it's intimidating, but once it's fused in the kiln, it looks fantastic."

-The family took a class and have practiced working with fused glass for the past year, learning different techniques.
+The family took a class and has practiced working with fused glass for the past year, learning different techniques.

 "It's just relaxing," Michele said.
 "I think once people see that it's not intimating, because you are intimidated when you sit down with a blank piece of glass and you're like, 'I don't know what to with it.'
 But before you know it, it looks gorgeous."